onkelbeh/HomeAssistantRepository/README.md

 ## Installation on Python 3.7 or Python 3.8
 Since Python 3.7 is default target since 05/2020, installation is very easy now.

 But, **before** installing on 3.7, please think about using 3.8, this will save you the migration from 3.7 -> 3.8.
 And, as my first test show, you will notice an appreciable improvement in frontend performance.
-For using 3.8, simply increase all version numbers in the manual below by 1 :-)
+For using 3.7, simply decrease all version numbers in the manual below by 1 :-)

 ### Let's get started:
 First add the Overlay to `/etc/portage/repos.conf/homeassistant.conf`, make sure **not to interfere** with your main Gentoo repo, which is at `/usr/portage/gentoo` in my boxes, because I _always_ have more than one repo active by default.
 Others use `/usr/local/portage/homeassistant`